kuba2k2/spicetify-beat-saber/README.md

 7. `spicetify backup` (if you haven't done this before)
 8. `spicetify apply`
 9. The app should now be available in your Spotify client.

+## Configuration

+A few configuration options are available in the Beat Saber popup window (bottom-right of the Spotify window):
+- BeastSaber login data - required to use the bookmarking feature
+  - `Username` is your BeastSaber public profile name (as in https://bsaber.com/members/profile-name-goes-here/)
+  - `Login` is your e-mail address or login name that allows to login to BeastSaber
+  - `Password` is pretty self-explanatory
+- backend access info - required to use either bookmarking or downloading
+  - `Hostname` - leave the default, which is `localhost:23287`
+  - `Beat Saber directory` is the path to the Beat Saber game directory (i.e. the one with `Beat Saber.exe` in it, NOT `CustomLevels`)

 ## License